richardandersen/DSEDiagnosticAnalyticParser/README.md

 	**Warning:** This can split the base worksheets in the main workbook that will result in the pivot tables containing incomplete information.
 			If MS-Excel 64-bit is being used, the divided worksheets can be merged into one base worksheet and refresh all pivot tables should fit this issue.

-**LogExcelWorkbookFilter** -- This is a filter that is applied to only log entries when loading into Excel.
+**LogExcelWorkbookFilter|-F** -- This is a filter that is applied to only log entries when loading into Excel.
 The default is no value (null).
 See http://www.csharp-examples.net/dataview-rowfilter/ for more information.
 Below is an example of a filter:
     "[Timestamp] >= #2016-08-01 15:30:00#"
 ```
     Filter Columns are: